markioan/RNNTextAnalytics/README.md

  - Roumeliotis Anargyros (P3351817)

 ## Description
-This project aims to create an MLP model that classifies the best stackoverflow's posts into the relevant programming languages.
+This project aims to create an RNN- LSTM model that classifies the best stackoverflow's posts into the relevant programming languages.
 For the purpose of this project, we used an already formatted and structured dataset of *posts* and *tags* generated from Google's BigQuery.

 The project has been split into three sections(notebooks).